 You’ll find more than 650 varieties of these lovely beauties in bloom between April and October, with peak bloom in June (depending on weather).
 Swing by the gift shop for a packet of rose seeds or tin of rose tea on your way out.

 Hoyt Arboretum, just two miles west of downtown Portland, is close to Portland’s famous zoo and International Rose Test Garden.
 With 6,000 trees and scenic hilly trails, Hoyt is stunning in every season.
-And it’s free and open to the public all day every day.
+And it’s free and open to the public all day every day, making it one of the more fun activities in Portland.

 Known as Portland’s Living Room, the famous square hosts everything from tree-lighting ceremonies at Christmas to a winter beer fest.